pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 #### But First, `git init`

+`git` should come back with information about the commit you just created:

 ```bash
 git init
 git commit --allow-empty -m "Empty initial commit"
 ```

-`git` should come back with information about the commit you just created.

 If it gives you a config error instead, you might need to configure `git` a bit.